 So, if your e-mail is running and you see or hear the bell that is telling you a message is waiting, that’s going to be very hard to resist.
 In your mind you’ll keep thinking about what exciting things are waiting for you.
 If you never opened your e-mail you would do much better.
 It would probably be best if managers at companies asked that e-mail not be distributed between 8 and 11 am each day.
 Productivity would be maximized.

-Most of us want to see and feel as if we are making progress as we work on a project or problem.
+Most of us want to see and feel we are making progress as we work on a project or problem.
 If for example, you answered a 100 e-mails today, you probably thought you were productive.
 In doing so, those e-mails you responded to were visible as was your answer.
-But, were you really productive.
+But, were you really productive?
 Did you focus on and accomplish what was most important and beneficial?

 Inbox zero.
 Sounds great doesn’t it?
 A recent study by McKinsey Global found the average knowledge worker spends 28% of his work week either writing, reading or responding to e-mail and texts.
 As a result, many of us are on a permanent mission to reduce e-mail/text workload.

 E-mail and texting has become our primary input/output mechanism for conversation, ideas, reminders, information events, videos, images and documents.
-E-mail is a digital extension of our brain and of course social media and mobile have drawn some of this attention.
+E-mail is a digital extension of our brain and of course social media and mobile have drawn a lot of this attention.
 The issue is that our digital selves can handle more input than our physical selves.
 And we are going to need to solve this issue for ourselves as it can and may only get worse.

 There are many ways to better manage our digital in-boxes.
 The 3 key steps are: